Community Action Plan v2

 The Cape York region has exceptional, intact wilderness areas and a rich cultural landscape, with Traditional Custodians maintaining strong connections to country.
 Yet there are also growing pressures on the region.

-Cape York Natural Resource Management led the development of the Cape York Reef Community Action Plan in partnership with South Cape York Catchments.
+Cape York Natural Resource Management led the development of the Cape York Reef Community Action Plan in partnership with South-East Cape York Catchments.
 Engagements were focused in the Bloomfield, Cooktown and Hopevale regions.

 The CAP is now being implemented, including a review of the plan with the community and providing mentoring support for current and future CAP projects.